 The incorporation of traditional medicinal knowledge into official healthcare systems offers both advantages and obstacles.
 Recognizing and acknowledging the expertise of traditional healers may improve healthcare results in tribal and rural regions, where access to modern medicine is often restricted.
 Conversely, substantial obstacles to this integration exist, such as divergent worldviews, the absence of official acknowledgment of traditional healers, and apprehensions around intellectual property rights.
-This study will critically analyze these topics, possible evaluating the advantages of disadvantages merging traditional and contemporary healthcare systems.
+This study will critically analyze these topics, evaluating the possible advantages and disadvantages of merging traditional and contemporary healthcare systems.
 In summary, traditional healers are essential for the preservation of medicinal plant knowledge in tribal regions, a function that faces growing challenges from environmental, social, and economic forces.
 Their expertise is a significant asset for healthcare and serves as an essential element of cultural heritage and biodiversity preservation.
-This study seeks to chronicle and analyze the activities of traditional healers, so contributing to the preservation of this knowledge and emphasizing the need maintaining indigenous healthcare systems amid global change.
+This study seeks to chronicle and analyze the activities of traditional healers, so contributing to the preservation of this knowledge and emphasizing the need of maintaining indigenous healthcare systems amid global change.
 This article will provide insights into the protection and sustainability of traditional healing practices for the benefit of tribal people and the broader society via ethnobotanical research, case studies, and policy analysis.

-2. LITERATURE OF REVIEW
+LITERATURE OF REVIEW

 Kumar et al. (2023) Tribal people in India possess a profound history and have coexisted together with nature for millennia.
-Nonetheless, their access to healthcare obstructed bγ inadequate infrastructure, illiteracy, poverty, unemployment, socioeconomic difficulties, and marginalization.
-Consequently, tribal populations often resort to indigenous and traditional healers medical techniques, which are cheap and readily available. lack practitioners official medical qualifications but depend on their wide expertise, using locally sourced therapeutic flora, fauna, and mineral compounds.
-This research sought to investigate the socioeconomic position, therapeutic information dissemination methodologies, and techniques of tribal healers and folk practitioners, and to provide an evidence-based framework for their incorporation into the mainstream via upskilling, certification, and federation.
+Nonetheless, their access to healthcare is obstructed by inadequate infrastructure, illiteracy, poverty, unemployment, socioeconomic difficulties, and marginalization.
+Consequently, tribal populations often resort to traditional healers and indigenous medical techniques, which are cheap and readily available.
+These practitioners lack official medical qualifications but depend on their wide expertise, using locally sourced therapeutic flora, fauna, and mineral compounds.
+This research sought to investigate the socioeconomic position, therapeutic methodologies, and information dissemination techniques of tribal healers and folk practitioners, and to provide an evidence-based framework for their incorporation into the mainstream via upskilling, certification, and federation.
 The research included 1,649 individuals from 43 districts throughout seven tribal-majority states, with a mean age of 52.6 years.
 Traditional healers, despite their profound connections, encounter obstacles including stigmatization, resource limitations, lack of formal training, legal and regulatory issues, ethical concerns, and economic hardships.
 Incorporating traditional healing into comprehensive healthcare systems may improve inclusion and provide holistic treatment for native communities.